 Internet, mobile and digital technologies are part of our daily working life and this agreement is designed to ensure that all staff and governors are aware of their responsibilities in relation to their use.
 You are expected to adhere to this agreement.
-Any concerns or clarification should be discussed with Computing Champions Mr Blanch, Mr Harlock or Ms Fathers.
+Any concerns or clarification should be discussed with Computing lead Mr Harlock.
 Breaches will be investigated, recorded and, where appropriate, disciplinary procedures will apply and police involvement will be sought.